QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 <details class="details-e">
 <summary>Tooltips 😎</summary>

 Maybe, the name of your attribute isn't providing enough information for the user to know what should be in this field.
-You should always add a **Tooltips**, shown when the user is hovering (=mouse stay over) the field.
+You should always add a **Tooltip**, shown when the user is hovering (=mouse stay over) the field.

 ```cs
 [Tooltip("Some description blah blah blah")]